Mass. Ave. Starbucks workers look forward to bargaining with company after unionizing

 “I think we are pumped,” Wilson said.
 “Hopefully there is some real positive change happening.”

 Once the vote is certified, the Mass.
 Ave.
-Starbucks will be the 8th in Indiana to unionize.
+Starbucks will be the seventh in Indiana to unionize.
 That includes two shops in Plainfield that voted to form a union in January.